A quantum machine learning classifier to search for new physics: Applications in the search for new physics

-The datasets are generated using \verb"MadGraph5" toolkit\cite{Alwall:2014hca,Christensen:2008py,Degrande:2011ua,Sjostrand:2014zea,deFavereau:2013fsa,Guo:2023nfu}.
-To suppress the background with many jets, it is required that the number of jets~($N_j$) in the final state satisfying $1\leq N_j \leq 6$.
-Because of the presence of neutrinos, it is required that the transverse missing energy~($\slashed{E}_T$) satisfying $\slashed{E}_T>200\;{\rm GeV}$.
+To suppress the background with many jets, it is required that the number of jets~(denoted as $N_j$) in the final state satisfies $1\leq N_j \leq 6$, and it is required that there is no $b$-jet.
+Furthermore, to suppress the $pp\to \ell^+\ell^- + jets$ background, it is required that the transverse missing energy~(denoted as $\slashed{E}_T$) satisfies $\slashed{E}_T>200\;{\rm GeV}$.
 Except for that, the final state is required to have exactly two opposite charged leptons.
+The above requirement is called particle number cut, and is denoted as $N_{part}$ cut.

-As a ML algorithm, instead of analyzing the kinematics, we simply chose some typical observables arbitrarily, i.e., the energies~($E$) and transverse momenta~($p^T$) of the final state particles are picked as the features.
-To better utilize the Hilbert space, the $f_{\ell^{\pm}}$ are added which are the flavors of charged leptons~($f_{\ell^{\pm}}=0, 1$ for electron or muon).
+A natural way is to use a feature space whose axes are observables in a collision event.
+As a ML algorithm, instead of analyzing the kinematics, we simply choose some typical observables arbitrarily, and the more observables are expected to be better.
+In this work we mainly use the momentum space of the final particles, i.e., the energies~($E$) and transverse momenta~($p^T$) of the hardest three jets, the hardest photon, and the charged leptons are picked as the features, as well as the missing momentum~($\slashed{E}_T$).
+Since degrees of freedom of a $n$-qubit state is $2^n-2$, to better utilize the Hilbert space, the $f_{\ell^{\pm}}$ are added which are the flavors of charged leptons, and $f_{\ell^{\pm}}=0, 1$ when the charged leptons are electron or muon.
 In summary, an event is mapped into a $13$-dimensional vector $\vec{v}$ whose components are listed in Table~\ref{table:featurespace}.
-If there are no photons or less than three jets, the corresponding $v^i$ is set to be zero.
-The training dataset is $\{\vec{x}_m\}$, where $\vec{x}$ is $\vec{v}$ after z-score standardization~\cite{Donoho_2004}. $\vec{x}_m$ is mapped to,
+If there are no photons or less than three jets, the corresponding $E_{\gamma,j_i}$ and $p_{\gamma,j_i}^T$ are set to be zero.
+Using this feature space, $d=8$ and $d'=13$, respectively.